college-of-mary-immaculate/sonio-parallel_final_exam/README.md

 ### 1. Client Layer

 * React frontend running in a Docker container
-* Communicates with backend via Nginx
+* Communicates with the system via:

+  * REST APIs (HTTP)
+  * WebSockets for real-time updates
+* All traffic passes through Nginx

+---

-### 2. Load Balancer
+### 2. Load Balancer Layer

 * Nginx container
+* Single entry point for the system
+* Responsibilities:

-* Distributes API requests across backend instances
+  * Distributes HTTP API requests across backend instances
-* Single entry point for all client requests
+  * Proxies WebSocket connections using HTTP upgrade headers
+* Ensures clients can connect to any backend transparently

+---

-### 3. Backend Layer
+### 3. Backend & WebSocket Layer

-* Three Node.js/Express backend instances: backend1, backend2, backend3
+* Three Node.js / Express backend instances:

-* **Stateless architecture** allows any instance to handle any request
+  * `backend1`
+  * `backend2`
+  * `backend3`
+* Each backend:

+  * Is **stateless**
+  * Exposes REST APIs
+  * Runs its **own WebSocket server**
+* Because there are three backends, there are also **three WebSocket servers**

+---

+### 4. Redis (WebSocket Coordination Layer)

+* Redis is used as a **shared pub/sub message bus**
+* All backend WebSocket servers connect to Redis
+* When one backend emits a WebSocket event:

+  * The event is published to Redis
-* Connects to the MySQL database layer
+  * Redis broadcasts it to the other backends
+  * Each backend forwards the event to its connected clients

+This makes the system behave like **one logical WebSocket system**, even though multiple WebSocket servers exist.

+---

-### 4. Database Layer
+### 5. Database Layer

 * **mysql_master** – handles all write operations
 * **mysql_slave1** – read replica